 - Explore mobile device support services available to you including requests for a new smartphone or changes to mobile plans.
 Find help to configure your mobile device or if your smartphone is broken and requires repair.

 Find support for all communications services, including e-mail, internet and network access, and telephone services.
-Explore help options when creating shared resources with Microsoft Exchange and Office365.
+Explore help options when creating shared resources with Microsoft Exchange and Microsoft 365.
 Report email issues and find answers and assistance for video conferencing and BELL conferencing services.

 - Microsoft Exchange is a feature rich e-mail and calendaring system available to the University of Manitoba community.
 Office365 e-mail is available to students and retirees and accessed through the Outlook Web App.
 Request help in creating shared e-mail accounts distribution lists, and calendars.
 Find answers to your e-mail questions.